 Don’t forget the bath bombs

 You can make your bath anything you want to be depending on the products you use.
 If you’re looking for an energising experience, then citrus and floral baths can perk you right up.
 If you just want to feel like you’re in a sleepy heaven, go for something more subtle and warming with vanilla, coconut, and shea butter.
 Bath bombs are the ultimate way to personalise your bath experience, and they look and smell incredible too.
+Don’t waste valuable relaxation time going to and from the shops to keep buying them though, now you can buy bulk bath bombs which means you can chill out knowing you have plenty to keep you going.

 Make sure the after-bath experience is lovely